-The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
-The standards and interpretations have no material impact on the Group.
+The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Company's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
+The new or amended standards and interpretations have no material impact on the Group.

-4 · Summary of significant accounting policies
+4 • Summary of significant accounting policies